Sim Racing: Mastering the Basics of Steering with Your Feet

 Control Your Inputs

-2. Braking: Braking shifts weight to the front wheels, increasing front grip but decreasing rear grip.
-This can cause oversteer if the rear wheels lose too much traction.
+Braking shifts weight to the front wheels, increasing front grip but decreasing rear grip.
+In both front-wheel and rear-wheel drive cars, this can cause oversteer if the rear wheels lose too much traction.
+However, in a rear-wheel drive car, the effect is usually more pronounced, as the rear wheels are also responsible for propelling the vehicle, making a loss of rear grip more likely to lead to oversteer.

 Here’s a simple table illustrating the effects of weight transfer: